vatsimph/learn/docs/briefings/RPVM/index.md

 !!! warning

-    Take-off/landing on Rwy 04L/22R allowed whenever Rwy 04R/22L
+    Take-off/landing on Rwy 04L/22R not allowed whenever Rwy 04R/22L is in use.

-!!! warning

     Code C aircraft not allowed to enter Twy C whenever a Code D and above aircraft is taking-off and landing on Rwy 04L/22R.

-    Code D and above aircraft not allowed to enter Twy C whenever a Code C and above taking-off or landing on Rwy 04L/22R
+    Code D and above aircraft not allowed to enter Twy C whenever a Code C and above taking-off or landing on Rwy 04L/22R.

 ??? info "Aircraft Codes"
     | Code letter | Wingspan | Typical aeroplane |